bergesinstitute/graf-method/book-2-unit-2.md

 ## 5. Translate

 I went to the market on Monday.
 On Tuesday, I went to Central Park.
 On Wednesday, I went to a restaurant.
 On Thursday, I went to Boston.
-I went to my friend’s house on Friday.
+I went to my friend's house on Friday.
 On Saturday, I went to the gym.